Girl abducted four days before marriage

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Jubilant firing: Rajana police raided a wedding function and arrested 33 men and five women on the charge of opening fire in the air and performing objectionable dance.
+Jubilant firing: Rajana police on Saturday raided a wedding function and arrested 33 men and five women on the charge of opening fire in the air and performing objectionable dance.
 The wedding ceremony of Saeed Ahmad was going on at Chak 269/GB when some people started aerial firing.
+According to the police, five girls were performing objectionable dance.
+The police have registered a case.

+World Thinking Day: The World Thinking Day was observed to raise awareness about the importance of girl guides and boy scouts associations.
+The students of several girl schools along with their teachers attended a seminar held in the library auditorium.
+Ms Taqleed Fatima, a district girl guides trainer, conducted a training session for the participants focusing on capacity building of district girl guides.

+TOBA TEK SINGH: A girl was abducted four days before her marriage at Gojra on Saturday.

-Jubilant firing: Rajana police raided a wedding function and arrested 33 men and five women on the charge of opening fire in the air and performing objectionable dance.
+Jubilant firing: Rajana police on Saturday raided a wedding function and arrested 33 men and five women on the charge of opening fire in the air and performing objectionable dance.
 The wedding ceremony of Saeed Ahmad was going on at Chak 269/GB when some people started aerial firing.
+According to the police, five girls were performing objectionable dance.
+The police have registered a case.

+World Thinking Day: The World Thinking Day was observed to raise awareness about the importance of girl guides and boy scouts associations.
+The students of several girl schools along with their teachers attended a seminar held in the library auditorium.
+Ms Taqleed Fatima, a district girl guides trainer, conducted a training session for the participants focusing on capacity building of district girl guides.